< A Guide To Playing Seulbi >

 [ Beelzebub Gear ]

-With the recent addition of Reverse Theater, a new set of endgame gear is now available to use.
+With the addition of Reverse Theater, a new set of endgame gear is now available to use.
 Similar to Purification Area gear, you can obtain cores and modules than can be transcended into stronger versions of themselves.
-You can also obtain special Triggers from Beelzebub Raids that provide impressive set effects if you manage to complete one.
+You can also obtain special Triggers from Beelzebub Raids that provide impressive set effects if you manage to complete one, and can be transcended.

 Trigger sets will be harder to complete due to the nature of obtaining them will be at the mercy of obtaining them by chance or after a length of time invested into running the raid.
 You can also drop triggers from certain dungeons and raids that aren’t as powerful but otherwise good substitutes if you can complete a set.
 Optimal sets such as the Fly King’s Commandment (Red triggers) or Fly King’s Command (Orange triggers) are ideal if you are able to obtain the appropriate triggers, but having a set in general will provide a boost to your stats from tunes and set effects, so don’t be quick to dismiss the other types of triggers out there.